Million Dollar Theatre: History

-The Million Dollar was the first movie house built by entrepreneur Sid Grauman in 1918 as the first grand cinema palace in L.A.
+The Million Dollar was the first movie house built by entrepreneur Sid Grauman in 1918 as the first grand cinema palace in Los Angeles.
 Grauman was later responsible for Grauman's Egyptian Theatre and Grauman's Chinese Theatre, both on Hollywood Boulevard, and was partly responsible for the entertainment district shifting from downtown Los Angeles to Hollywood in the mid-1920s.

 The theater was built on the site of the Muskegon Block, (built c.
-1895), named after Muskegon, Michigan where its developer Thomas Douglas Stimson had made his fortune in lumber.
+1895), named after Muskegon, Michigan, where its developer Thomas Douglas Stimson had made his fortune in lumber.
 From 1905–1917, the Ville de Paris department store was located next door at the Homer Laughlin Building, and the Muskegon Block housed retail tenants such as millinery, men's furnishings, jewelry, piano and music stores, as well as offices.

-Sculptor Joseph Mora did the elaborate and surprising exterior Spanish Colonial Revival ornament, including bursts of lavish Churrigueresque decoration, statues, longhorn skulls, and other odd features.
+Sculptor Joseph Mora did the elaborate exterior Spanish Colonial Revival ornament, including bursts of lavish Churrigueresque decoration, statues, longhorn skulls, and other odd features.
 The auditorium architect was William L. Woollett, and the designer of the 12-story tower was Los Angeles architect Albert C. Martin Sr.

 For many years, the office building housed the headquarters of the Metropolitan Water District of Southern California.